IanSeng/MachineLearning/multiple-linear-regression/README.md

 - All-in is used to prepare for backward elimination

 ### 2. Backward Elimination
+- This is the fastest out of all methods
 - Step 1: Select significance level to stay in the model (e.g. 0.05)
 - Step 2: Fit the full model with all possible predictors (all variables)
 - Step 3: Consider the predictor with the **highest** P-value.
 If P > SL, go to STEP 4. otherwisde go to finish